wilsonify/wilsonify.github.io/content/recipes/ROASTED SRIRACHA CAULIFLOWER BITES WITH PEANUT DIPPING SAUCE166.md

 2 Whisk together the flour and water in a big bowl until a batter forms with no chunks.
 Did

-you already fuck up and it’s all chunky?
-Start that shit over again.
+you already   up and it’s all chunky?
+Start that    over again.
 Toss in the cauliflower and

 mix it around until all the pieces look a little coated.
 Spread the cauliflower out on the baking

 sheet and roast for 15 minutes.
-Mix those fuckers around halfway through roasting so all the
+Mix those  ers around halfway through roasting so all the

 sides get a little love.